How to Pay USCIS Application Fees

 2. Pay with a Credit or Debit Card

-In order to pay the fee with a credit or debit card you must fill out the Form G-1450 and send the application to a USCIS Lockbox facility.
+To pay the fee with a credit or debit card, you must fill out Form G-1450 and send the application to a USCIS Lockbox facility.
 Payments can be made with Visa, Mastercard, American Express, or Discover.

 3. Making an Online Payment